fbpx

 Following several hours of cognitive tests, the doctors found no physical issues.
 Consequently, they discharged me, hoping I might start remembering things at home.
 Desperately, I wanted to leave the hospital but hesitated to go with strangers who claimed to be my family.
 With no other option, I went with them.

 When I returned home, I felt strange.
 I stayed indoors, feeling uncertain about the world outside.
 My family played movies and tried various methods to help me remember, but nothing worked.
-Despite the distance, my parents traveled 12 hours to be with me.
+Despite the distance, my parents traveled for several hours to be with me.
 They hoped I might recognize them, but my memories remained elusive.

 While many people who experienced a situation similar to mine wound up in a vegetative state, died, or became paralyzed, doctors saw me as a miracle.
 They examined my limbs to ensure everything functioned properly.
 After several sessions and brain scans, they confirmed no underlying issues.
-They also checked for bruises to rule out domestic violence, since my husband was the only witness to my collapse.

 After a year of hardship, mother reconnects with her children